 - Information Sheet 9 - Safe Handling and Use of Liquid Nitrogen.

-- Self-Contained and Recurculating Extract Systems
+- Self-Contained and Recirculating Extract Systems

 You will all be aware of the requirement to test and maintain all applicable “local exhaust ventilation” (LEV) systems under the COSHH Regulations and also be aware that this testing must be undertaken at least every 14 months.
-For ducted systems, such as the traditional fume cabinet, which are normally ducted to exhaust on the roof, estates (PACS) will typically undertake this service on your behalf (it is appreciated that some particulate extract systems within workshops have different arrangements).
+For ducted systems, such as the traditional fume cabinet, which are normally ducted to exhaust on the roof, estates (Campus Services) will typically undertake this service on your behalf (it is appreciated that some particulate extract systems within workshops have different arrangements).

-However, many Schools and Departments have, over the years, purchased self-contained filtered extract systems/cabinets, which are not ducted and I would highlight here that PACS will not be undertaking the statutory inspections and tests for such Units - as they are School/Departmental Equipment and are not a part of the building infrastructure.
+However, many Schools and Departments have, over the years, purchased self-contained filtered extract systems/cabinets, which are not ducted and I would highlight here that Campus Services will not be undertaking the statutory inspections and tests for such Units - as they are School/Departmental Equipment and are not a part of the building infrastructure.
 Therefore, Schools and Departments must ensure that they perform the appropriate containment/operational tests at least every 14 months, and operate and maintain the Units/Systems in accordance with the manufacturer’s instructions.

 By the very fact that these units are re-circulating it is even more critical that they are maintained, tested and operated correctly and in accordance with design and manufacturers requirements.